 Ipoh - 1 Day

-Many people skip Ipoh, located at the foot of the Cameron Highlands, but I really liked its charm.
-There are some famous works of street art here, made by Ernest Zacharevic, the same artist who painted his most famous murals in Georgetown.
+Located at the foot of the Cameron Highlands, Ipoh has some famous works of street art here by Ernest Zacharevic.
+He’s the same artist who painted the most famous murals in Georgetown, Penang.
 Ipoh seems to be a popular place among Chinese tourists, but has yet to be frequented by Western backpackers.

 Things To Do in Ipoh:

 During the day there are many alleyways that are filled with boutique shops, or that sell local snacks and handicrafts.
-The night market was big but nothing to write home about, mostly because they sold shoes, clothes, electronics, etc for locals instead of street food like I was hoping for.
+Ipoh also has a big night market, but vendors mostly sell things like shoes, clothes, electronics, etc for locals instead of street food like I was hoping for.

 Where To Eat in Ipoh: